-- Before tea (5.30 pm) on the Sunday night (if a meal is required) - Before 7.30 pm on the Sunday night for all transport types
+- Before tea (5:30 pm) on the Sunday night (if a meal is required) - Before 7:30 pm on the Sunday night for all transport types (Monday return from leave is only in exceptional circumstances)

-NOTE: The college does not grant leave for seasonal help at home, local shows or unscheduled holidays.
+NOTE: The College does not grant leave for seasonal help at home, local shows or unscheduled holidays.
 Leave, apart from the above will only be granted in extreme circumstances.

-Students must sign out and in on Reach Boarding tablets in the Recreation Centre.
+Students must sign out and in on REACH Boarding tablets in the Recreation Centre.
 This is an essential tool for monitoring attendance and should be strictly adhered to.

-Students on optional weekend leave who return to the college during the weekend to see other students will be treated as visitors.
+Students on optional weekend leave who return to the College during the weekend to see other students will be treated as visitors.